nguyenpham/FelicityEgtb/README.md

 Felicity EGTB (Endgame database/tablebase) is an open source for generating and probing EGTB.
 All code is written in C++ (using the standard C++17 library).
 It supports some chess variants: chess, Xiangqi, and Jeiqi.

 From testing, EGTB doesn't help chess engines much, in terms of strength/Elo gaining.
-6 men-Syzygy EGTB can help Stockfish to gain < 13 Elo.
+6 men-Syzygy EGTB can help Stockfish to gain smaller than 13 Elo.
 However, we believe EGTB can help much more for Xiangqi/Jeiqi engines because the endgames of those chess variants are much more complicated, with a lot of exceptions/tricky wins, which are much harder for humans/programs to learn.
 However, we don't have real statistics.
 We need to build some good EGTB first before measuring.

 This project focuses on Xiaqqi and Jeiqi.
-But we will support chess too, for testing, learning and comparing.
+But we support chess too, for testing, learning and comparing.

+The name Felicity is inspired by the song Felicità by Al Bano & Romina Power.

 Restart
 =======